-- (1) Base salary does not include amount contributed towards provident fund which is set out in the table under "Other Benefits and Perquisites." - (2) Gautam Barai resigned as an officer of the Company on May 15, 2023.
+- (1) Base salary does not include amount contributed towards provident fund which is set out in the table under "-Other Benefits and Perquisites." - (2) Other payments include one-time ex-gratia payment made to Gautam Barai upon his separation from the company.